balasg70/tech/README.md

 To get respository in projects owned by you and assigned to you

-python bitbucket.py -u username -p password my_issues
+python bitbuckettool.py -u username -p password my_perm

 To get repository in a specific project

-python bitbucket.py -u username -p password my_issues:project_name
+python bitbuckettool.py -u username -p password my_perm:project_name

 To get respository in projects owned by somebody else

-python bitbucket.py -u username -p password -o someone_else my_issues
+python bitbuckettool.py -u username -p password -o someone_else my_perm